supernovahs/DeathNote/README.md

 - Depositors can invest their Eth using our strategy , which internally deploys the funds to aave v3.
 - If depositor does not do any activity for 1 year with our protocol, we assume they are dead , or critically disabled.
 - Their funds can now be claimed by their lawyer or family through a receiver address , which the depositor stated when doing the original deposit.
+- Currently we are using ethereum mainnet forking for testing and POC.

 ## Design considerations